Criminals, Museums, National Park Service, Pop Culture, Travel

 Lewis G. Reynolds-Osborn Oldroyd & Abraham Lincoln.

 Mr. Reynolds supervised the removal of the Oldroyd collection out of the House Where Lincoln Died and into Ford’s Theatre across the street.
-It began on December 8, 1931 and by New Years day of 1932, Oldroyd’s collection had been fully moved into the newly repurposed Ford’s Theatre.
+It began on December 8, 1931, and by New Year’s Day of 1932, Oldroyd’s collection had been fully moved into the newly repurposed Ford’s Theatre.
 The Oldroyd collection officially opened in its new location at 2:00 P.M. on February 12, 1932.
 In an article for the Washington Sunday Star magazine on February 12, 1933, Reynolds states, “Twenty-five thousand one hundred and eighty-one persons have visited the Lincoln house since it was open to the public and the number will increase from month to month as the rehabilitation of the shrine becomes more widely known.”

 A 82 R1Two decades later, in 1960, the Richmond Palladium-Item newspaper profiled the widow of the former curator, offering new insight.
 The article is titled: “Local Woman Conducted Tours In House Where Lincoln Died.”
-It reveals, “Mrs. Reynolds and her husband lived on the second floor of the house at 516 Tenth street, Washington, DC, at the time Mr. Reynolds was curator of the Oldroyd Lincoln Memorial collection.
+It reveals, “Mrs. Reynolds and her husband lived on the second floor of the house at 516 Tenth Street, Washington, DC, at the time Mr. Reynolds was curator of the Oldroyd Lincoln Memorial collection.
 This was from 1928 through 1936.
 “I never heard anyone ask Mr. Reynolds a question about Mr. Lincoln he could not answer,” Mrs. Reynolds recalls.
 Her husband acquired the job as curator when he heard Oldroyd wanted to retire… “I have had visitors say to me doesn’t it give you a creepy feeling?” (sleeping in the house where Lincoln died.)
 Her answer was always “No.” To the reporter, she said, “I never had a creepy feeling.
 When I thought about it, it was just a feeling of awe and reverence.”
-Mr. Reynolds described the collection via radio from the Petersen house several times.”
+Mr. Reynolds described the collection via radio from the Petersen house several times.

-Finally, the article makes note of the widow Reynolds role at the House Where Lincoln Died.
+Finally, the article makes note of the widow Reynolds’s role at the House Where Lincoln Died.
 “Mrs. Reynolds read the Lincoln Library in the Oldroyd collection.
 In her study of history and Lincoln material, she qualified herself to talk with visitors on Lincolniana.
 “I met most interesting people,” Mrs. Reynolds said, “I often took them through the rooms…even the people from the South were pleasant.
 It was a wonderful experience.”

 Lewis G Reynolds Feb.
 12, 1929